 CLEAR ALL HOLDS - If you have any holds on your aid, it will not disburse.
 If you have been asked to provide documents or information or have been told that the Financial Aid Office is reviewing your eligibility, follow up with them as soon as possible.
-You can tell what aid is available to you, what has been disbursed and whether or not there are any holds on your aid by using the Financial Aid Status Service in MyUW under Student Finances.
+You can tell what aid is available to you, what has been disbursed and whether or not there are any holds on your aid by viewing Financial Aid Status in MyUW under Student Finances.

 AID DISBURSEMENT - Financial aid is disbursed first to your University student account to pay your tuition, U-PASS, late change, student insurance and other university fees.
 If the amount of your aid is greater than the charges on your student account, the difference will be sent to your bank account via direct deposit.

 Note: Summer aid will not automatically pay short term loans taken out during the previous spring quarter or earlier, as they are different academic years.
 You are responsible for making sure you repay your loans on time.

 If you are not signed up for direct deposit, an aid check will be automatically mailed to your local address on file.
 Please check your address information on MyUW and update it if necessary.
 Aid checks may take up to 10 business days to reach you by postal mail; signing up for direct deposit is strongly encouraged to receive your funds quickly and safely.

 SIGNING UP FOR DIRECT DEPOSIT - The easiest and quickest way to sign up for direct deposit or to confirm your direct deposit status is to through your Financial Aid Status under Student Finances in MyUW.
 If you are not able to access this site, contact Student Fiscal Services.